plus7c/plus7c/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🦘 &nbsp; a FE Intern in meituan.
-- 🎓 &nbsp; a CS junior student in Gzhu.
+- 🎓 &nbsp; a CS junior student in Guangzhou.
-- 🌱 &nbsp; Enthusiast in Front End.
+- 🌱 &nbsp; Enthusiast in tennis and basketball.

 <h3> 🤝🏻 Connect with Me </h3>